logo - head Robin Hood statue

 Another shot of Nottingham's Robin Hood statue.The legend of Robin Hood has been going strong for over 600 years.
 And in that time, Robin Hood has been a yeoman, a knight and an earl.
 He's been a courteous robber, a brigand and brawler, a medieval revolutionary and the servant of a Pagan god -- even a woman in man's clothing.

-This page is about the history of the legend, and the way Robin Hood has been interpreted and re-interpreted over the centuries.
-I use the title "Wolfshead" probably for the same reason that so many movie and television bad guys have called Robin Hood this -- it just sounds so damn cool.
+I use the title "Wolfshead" probably for the same reason that so many movie and television bad guys have called Robin Hood this -- it just sounds good.
 "Wolf's-head" is an old term for an outlaw.
 Outlaws were just that, outside the law and its protection; they could be hunted by anyone.
 Wolves, menaces to livestock, could also be hunted by anyone.
 And so when an authority figure, like the sheriff, wanted to get everyone to hunt down an outlaw he'd cry "Wolf's-head!"
 Later the term went from being the cry to being a nickname for outlaws.

 Now, the greenwood awaits ....